icopy-site/awesome-cn/docs/awesome/urban-and-regional-planning-resources.md

 - [Space Syntax](https://www.spacesyntax.net/software/) - Spatial & Network Analysis software is available to professional practitioners and academic researchers for commercial and non-commercial use.
 - [ITHIM](https://www.mrc-epid.cam.ac.uk/research/research-areas/public-health-modelling/ithim) - Integrated Transport and Health Impact Model (ITHIM) refers to a range of related models and tools developed to perform integrated assessment of the health effects of transport scenarios and policies at the urban and national level.
 This page points to different literature, R code, and [US specific resources](https://skylab.cdph.ca.gov/HealthyMobilityOptionTool-ITHIM/).
 - [OpenPath](https://www.nrel.gov/transportation/openpath.html) - Continusous travel survey platform from NREL that collects trips and data via a smart phone app backed by a server and leveraging automated data processing.
-- [3D Street](https://www.3dstreet.org/) - 3D Street is an open-source 3D street design and virtual reality application that allows users to directly import their street designs from Streetmix into an interactive 3D web scene.
+- [3D Street](https://www.3dstreet.org/) - An open-source 3D street design and virtual reality application that allows users to directly import their street designs from Streetmix into an interactive 3D web scene.
 Apart from the community version, it also provides a Pro version with integration with Google Earth and further customization.
-- [Tile2Net](https://github.com/VIDA-NYU/tile2net?tab=readme-ov-file) - Tile2Net is an end-to-end tool for automated mapping of pedestrian infrastructure from aerial imagery.
+- [Tile2Net](https://github.com/VIDA-NYU/tile2net?tab=readme-ov-file) - An end-to-end tool for automated mapping of pedestrian infrastructure from aerial imagery.
 It provides a deep learning models that semantically segments pedestrian infrastructure from imagery for digitization.
 It is also available on the Esri Atlas of [models](https://www.arcgis.com/home/item.html?id=c0d520baa30d4b47ab36232231c17875).

 ## Educational and Informational Resources
 Collections of planning related literature, information aggregators, or similar resources.